-Talk of content generation and dedicated content marketing programmes in B2B circles are now well-established; even the most hardened critic can’t help but see the potential.
+Talk of content generation and a dedicated content marketing strategy in B2B circles are now well-established; even the most hardened critic can’t help but see the potential.

 Potential is one thing; getting it done, and doing it well, is different.
 Our research into what content marketing leaders do differently shows us leaders have defined objectives, clear messages and a deep understanding of the reading habits of their target audience.
 So far, so obvious.
 But what else do they do?
 How else to they stand above the rest to be named a leader in B2B content marketing?

 Rather than quickfire content shots, or random acts of marketing, or trying to be everything to everyone, organisations that are leaders in content marketing are no longer trying to support every communication initiative.
 They have learnt to say no, tackling fewer initiatives but doing much more with those they take on.
 They focus on what we believe are the areas in which their firms wish to be famous, and double-down their efforts.

 It’s a confident focus, a way of telling the world that they are aware of their strengths and weaknesses, and they’re going to just do what they know they can lead in.
 And the content that’s produced under those circumstances is much more effective.

 The focus and the direction that comes from this confidence provides the key to both how the leaders differentiate themselves, and how they tackle personalisation.

 All leaders produce content centrally - think business-wide initiatives such as CA Technologies annual programme on digital transformation, or PwC’s global CEO survey - and they work hard on differentiation.
 They are almost twice as likely as others, for instance, to include the views of inspirational individuals outside their industry (77% vs 41%).

 B2B leaders that focus on what they are strong on, not only differentiate themselves, but simultaneously develop a better understanding their target audience